seyedrazavi/blog.srazavi.com/_posts/2020-04-28-are-our-minds-like-computers-1.markdown

 For example, consider an electrical system which receives 0V or 5V as inputs [[4](#4)].
 It will output 5V only if its two input nodes are 5V.
 This seems like classic AND-gate behaviour.
 But this starts with the assumption that 5V represents '1' or 'true'.
 If instead 5V was to represent '0' or 'false' then the system could be representing an OR-gate.

 We can't make sense of computation without at least some guidance from the content.
-This content is the representation component of the symbol.
+This content is the representational component of the symbol.
 The syntax computers manipulate isn't enough to tell us what computation is being performed.
 As Fodor puts it, "there is no computation without representation" [[5](#5)].

 If this is so, then how do we make sense of representation itself?
 What determines that 5V represents '0' or '1'?
 At least when it comes to computers, we appeal to norms and practices outside of the computation itself.
 The engineer sets what the variable represents.
 By social convention, we agree that 5V represents '1'.
 It could have been otherwise, but it is what we as a community have decided to mean by 5V.